 This ‘Innovation Express’ has the potential to help drive growth and prosperity in our region for the next generation, playing a key role as Norfolk leads the Green Revolution that the UK must embrace if it is to become the ‘Science Superpower’ it can and should be.
 I was proud therefore to announce, during my time as Minister of State for the Future of Transport, that the East-West Rail project I had long lobbied for would eventually be extended beyond Cambridge – out east to Norwich and Ipswich.

-Earlier this year, with the campaign for improvements at Ely North Junction and Trowse Bridge continuing to push on, I was delighted to add renew energy to the efforts to improve the Norwich-Cambridge Railway by co-ordinating a joint-letter with the 15 Conservative MPs for Norfolk and Suffolk to the Secretary of State for Transport to highlight how improved rail links between Norwich-Cambridge and Ipswich-Cambridge is crucial to creating a ‘Golden Triangle of Growth’ – helping us to significantly “Level-Up”, “Build Back Better” and generate the growth and prosperity in the East that will boost UK plc.
+I also helped launch the campaign to secure improvements at Ely North Junction and Trowse Bridge, which are vital if we are to achieve an ‘Innovation Express’ with half-hourly services.
+Earlier this year, with that campaign continuing to push on, I was delighted to add renewed energy to the efforts to improve the Norwich-Cambridge Railway by co-ordinating a joint-letter with the 15 Conservative MPs for Norfolk and Suffolk to the Secretary of State for Transport to highlight how improved rail links between Norwich-Cambridge and Ipswich-Cambridge is crucial to creating a ‘Golden Triangle of Growth’ – helping us to significantly “Level-Up”, “Build Back Better” and generate the growth and prosperity in the East that will boost UK plc.

 For updates on my work on this project, please do regularly check this page.